Entering the second trimester of pregnancy? Welcome to the middle phase future mama!

 - What to do in the second trimester

-But the second trimester is officially regarded as starting at week 14.
+The second trimester is officially regarded as starting at week 13.

 Some people refer to the second trimester as the “honeymoon period” of pregnancy.

-While we’re not guaranteeing you’ll feel as frisky as a newlywed (although there’s no harm in having some fun between the sheets if you feel like it), you might have more energy than you did in the first trimester.
-Hooray!
+While we’re not guaranteeing you’ll feel as frisky as a newlywed (although there’s no harm in having some fun between the sheets), you might have more energy than you did in the first trimester.

 So it’s all easy peasy from here, right?!

-It’s not surprising that as it stretches and holds up more weight, you may experience some cramping pains in the lower abdomen.
-Resting, when you can, will help.
+As these two round ligaments stretch and hold up more weight, you may experience some cramping pains in the lower abdomen.

-If you’re having more intense abdominal pain, it could be Braxton Hicks – i.e. practice contractions.
+If you’re having more intense abdominal pain, it could be Braxton Hicks (practice contractions).

 Unlike real contractions, which get closer together and more intense, Braxton Hicks will stop and start irregularly.